Transjakarta Corridor 13: Trial run

 On 14 March 2017, this corridor has already conducted a trial run.
 Transjakarta plans to prepare a fleet of 100 buses and recruit 250-300 new drivers to serve this new corridor.
 Based on the initial simulation, buses can run from Ciledug to Tendean (now Tegal Mampang) in 25 minutes.
 This travel time also includes stopping for 15–20 seconds at 12 stations that would be used.

 On 6 May 2017, Corridor 13 began trials using 20 bus fleets.
-The trial was stopped the next day due to traffic disturbances in Ciledug and the Mayor of Tangerang banned the buses to enter the city, but after negotiation between the two cities' Departments of Transportation, Transjakarta buses were eventually allowed to enter the Tangerang city limit on 10 May and were tested starting from 12 May until its inauguration.
+It was stopped on the next day due to traffic congestions in Ciledug and the Mayor of Tangerang banned the buses to enter the city, but were eventually allowed to enter the Tangerang city limit on 10 May, thanks to a negotiation between the two cities' Departments of Transportation.
+Trials resumed on 12 May until its inauguration.

 On 12 June 2017, Corridor 13 failed to carry out a test by carrying passengers.
 This was due to the fact that several stations have not installed platform doors that meet the standards and the wrong placement of ticket counter which has the potential to hinder the flow of passengers at those stations.
 Corridor 13 still had no lights installed, so it could only operate from 06.00 to 17.00.

-The schedule for the inauguration of Corridor 13 had been postponed from the original plan on 22 June to 17 August because the permit for a Certificate of Appropriate Function (Sertifikat Layak Fungsi or SLF) from the Ministry of Public Works and Housing was not issued yet, so that the elevated route has not been guaranteed safe according to the Ministry of Public Works and Public Housing.
+The schedule for the inauguration of Corridor 13 had been postponed from the original plan on 22 June to 17 August because the permit for a Certificate of Appropriate Function (Sertifikat Layak Fungsi or SLF) from the Ministry of Public Works and Housing (PUPR) was not issued yet, so that the elevated route has not been guaranteed safe according to PUPR.
 Apart from that, minor problems such as misplaced ticket counters, platform doors, and the absence of fare gates at several BRT stations were still being fixed.
-After carrying out static and dynamic load tests on 20 July, the certificate of the corridor's elevated route was given to the then-Governor of Jakarta Djarot Saiful Hidayat on 28 July 2017.
+After carrying out static and dynamic load tests on 20 July, the certificate of the corridor's elevated route was given to the then Jakarta Governor Djarot Saiful Hidayat on 28 July 2017.
 The provision of SLF of Corridor 13 also coincides with the provision of SLF of two new ramps on the Semanggi Interchange.